pcolby/generic-qt-app/README.md

 4. Update the strings macro-defined at the top of [main.cpp](src/main.cpp).
 5. Update the strings in the resource files (coming soon).
 6. Replace this README.md file with your own.

+After that, start writing code (including unit tests) as you normally would.

 [Coveralls]: http://coveralls.io/ "Coveralls"
 [Doxygen]: http://www.doxygen.org "Doxygen"